persapiens/Course/Syllabus.md

 * 2 missed workshops, workshop grade = 2
 * 3 missed workshops, workshop grade = 0

+### Attendance

+Missing three consecutive classes will result in failure of the course.

 ### Project

 The primary objective of the course will be to allow students to gain experience in incrementally building a continous delivery pipeline from scratch.
 Throughout the semester, students are expected to complete a component of the pipeline by each milestone deadline.